CommandShiftHQ/be-northwind-mysql/exercises/00-create-exercises.md

 1. Now recreate the table, but this time make the country a `key` field.
 This can also be used to prevent duplicate data.

-1. Finally, recreate the table with the `country_id` as a `primary key`.
+1. 1.
+Finally, recreate the table with the `country_id` as a `primary key` with auto increment.
 Insert a few records into the table to confirm that it is auto-incrementing this column.

 1. Write a statement to create a table named `jobs`.
 It should have the columns `job_id`, `job_title`, `min_salery`, `max_salery`.
 You should make sure that salery cannot exceed 25000.